yazz-njau/Pig-Dice/README.md

 # pig-dice
 # Quiz
-Website Name: Pig-dice By: Robert Njau on 6th April 2019 Description The website has questions with multi-choice answers, and each correct answer awards the user 20mks
+Website Name: Pig-dice By: Robert Njau on 6th April 2019
+##Description ; A player rolls a dice so as to find out the winner
 website url:

 Setup/Installation Requirements Just click on the website link to begin the test.
 Known Bugs There are no known bugs.